 An inclusive leader recognizes that they cannot give equal attention to all team members, but they humbly try to match needs and resources appropriately.
 They avoid subtle words and address acts and behaviors of exclusion by other team members and leaders.

-Inclusive leaders need to be courageous!
+Inclusive leaders need to be courageous and have courageous conversations!
 It requires courage to realize that we are never finished learning and developing as humans and as leaders.
 A fundamental behavior of an inclusive leader is the courage to speak up and challenge the status quo.
 It takes courage to admit that in order to be part of the change, we must be willing to confront our own unconscious biases.